ArutlaRakshith/KNN-Diamond-Price-Predictor/README.md

 # KNN-Diamond-Price-Scratch

 K-Nearest Neighbors **regression model built fully from scratch** to predict diamond prices on a real-world Diamonds dataset (~54,000 rows).
-Manual k tuning, proper preprocessing, full iteration on test data, and comparison with sklearn’s in-built KNN show a working, stable, and job-ready implementation.
+Manual k tuning, proper preprocessing, full iteration on test data, and comparison with sklearn’s in-built KNN show a working, stable.

 ## KNN Regression Algorithm (How It Works)
 1. Manually select a k value (example: k=5)